Find Affordable College Courses

 Parkville, MO

 You’ll join some of the best and brightest minds around you if you attend Park University.
 The school came in at #3 on this year’s Most Popular Online Psychology Schools in the Plains States Region list.
-Park University is a medium-sized private not-for-profit school located in the suburb of Parkville.
+Park University is a moderately-sized private not-for-profit school located in the large suburb of Parkville.

 The average amount in student loans that psychology majors at Park University take out is $23,391.